quangis/transforge/docs/tutorial.md

 [^2]: A function that takes multiple arguments can be
     [rewritten][w:currying] to a sequence of functions.

+### Transformation expressions

 Now, we bundle up our types and operators into a transformation language with the `Language` class.
 For convenience, you can simply incorporate all types and operators in local scope:

     >>> sl = ct.Language(scope=locals())

-Now we have an object that represents the language, which we have called `sl`.
-We can now use the language's `.parse()` method to parse transformation *expressions*: complex combinations of operators.
+We now have an object that represents our language.
+We have called tha language `sl`, for 'simple language'.
+We can use `sl`'s `.parse()` method to parse transformation *expressions*: complex combinations of operators.
+The parser accepts both functional notation, like `f(x, y)`, and lambda-style notation, like `f x y`.

-In addition to operators, such expressions may contain numbers.
+In addition to operators, the expressions may contain numbers.
 These numbers indicate concepts that are to be provided as input.
-Alternatively, a dash (`-`) may be used to indicate an concept that is not further specified.
+Alternatively, a dash (`-`) can be used to indicate an concept that is not further specified.
 Finally, the notation `expression : type` is used to explicitly indicate the type of a sub-expression.

-For example, the following expression represents a concept transformation that selects, from an unspecified set of objects, the object that is nearest in distance to some other unspecified object.
+As an example, the following expression represents a concept transformation that selects, from an unspecified set of objects, the object that is nearest in distance to some other unspecified object.